daviddao/deep-autonomous-driving-papers/README.md

 #### Deep Tracking on the Move: Learning to Track the World from a Moving Vehicle using Recurrent Neural Networks (J Dequaire, D Rao, P Ondruska, DZ Wang, I Posner, 2016) :star:

 > End-to-end approach for tracking objects in a moving car using the DeepTracking framework.
 It can track occluded objects using an RNN and account for the movement of the vehicle by adding spatial invariance.
+0.7 F1 score for 1 sec prediction time.
+STM contributes up to 0.07 F1 score.

 > - Architecture: 3-layer CNN-GRU RNN with STN
 > - Input: Raw occupancy map